rokath/tcobs/docs/TCOBSv1Specification.md

 | M5   |`110`|  6                           | multiply left count with 5 |
 | M8   |`111`| 10                           | multiply left count with 8 |

-These 5 sigils allow a minimum encoded byte count for equal bytes in a row of up over 20.
+These 5 sigils can minimize encoded length for runs of more than 20 equal bytes.
+The table below is exploratory only; tokens like `F1`, `M7`, or `Z4` are historical placeholders and not part of the implemented v1 symbol set.

 | Decoded    | TCOBS encoded  | Decoded    | TCOBS encoded   | Decoded    | TCOBS encoded  |
 |  -         | -              |  -         | -               |  -         | -              |